 Grantees are required to use SGC and CCI names and/or logos for all publications, websites, signage, invitations, and other media-related and public-outreach products related to the grant.
-Guidance on logo usage, signage, and logo files contained in the Style Guide are available at:
+Guidance on logo usage, signage, and logo files contained in the Style Guide.